Biswajitpa/Biswajitpa/README.md

 ---

 # 💫 About Me
 Results-driven Embedded Systems and Software Developer with hands-on expertise spanning the full technology stack — from low-level hardware interfacing and sensor integration to cloud platform deployment and AI-powered application development.
-Proficient in designing and delivering end-to-end IoT solutions that connect physical devices to scalable, data-driven backends.
-Demonstrates a strong command of algorithms and data structures, enabling the delivery of optimized, production-grade software across embedded, web, and enterprise environments.
-Known for a systematic approach to problem-solving and a passion for applying cutting-edge technology to automate processes and drive measurable impact.
+Adept at architecting and delivering end-to-end IoT solutions that seamlessly connect physical devices to scalable, data-driven backends, enabling real-time intelligence at the edge and in the cloud.

+Demonstrates strong command of algorithms and data structures, consistently delivering optimized, production-grade software across embedded, web, and enterprise environments.
+Recognized for a systematic, first-principles approach to problem-solving and a passion for applying emerging technologies to automate complex processes, reduce operational overhead, and drive measurable business impact.

+A collaborative, execution-focused engineer with a track record of translating technical complexity into business value — equally fluent in C/C++ at the firmware layer and modern cloud-native stacks at the application layer.

 ---